Kingdom of Kano: Background

-Our knowledge of the early history of Kano comes largely from the Kano Chronicle, a compilation of oral tradition and some older documents composed in the nineteenth century, as well as more recently conducted archaeology.
+Our knowledge of the early history of Kano comes largely from the Kano Chronicle, a compilation of oral tradition and some older documents composed in the late 19th century, as well as more recently conducted archaeology.
+The territory was inhabited by various chiefdoms, namely Sheme, Dala, and Santolo.
+Dala was said to have had six generations of rulers before the arrival of Bagauda.

-In the 7th century, Dala Hill, a hill in Kano, was the site of a community that engaged in iron-working.
+In the 7th century, Dala Hill was the site of a community that engaged in iron-working.
 It is unknown whether these were Hausa people or speakers of Niger–Congo languages.
 Some sources say they were Hausa-speaking hunter-gatherers known as Abagayawa who migrated from Gaya.
+There are still blacksmiths in Kano today who call themselves Abagayawa and claim descent from the early inhabitants of Kano.
+The Abagayawa also practiced the arts of medicine, beer-brewing, archery, drumming, minstresly and dancing.

 The Arab geographer al-Yaqubi, writing in 872/873 CE (AH 259), describes a kingdom called "HBShH" with a city named "ThBYR" ruled by a king called "MRH" (none of these words are vocalized, so their actual pronunciation can vary), located between the Niger Bend and the Kingdom of Kanem.
 If the kingdom's name is vocalized as "Habasha" it would correspond with other Arabic language texts that also appear to refer to the Hausa, and would be the earliest reference to the Hausa region.

 Kano was originally known as Dala, after the hill, and was referred to as such as late as the end of the 15th century and the beginning of the 16th by Bornoan sources.

-The Kano Chronicle identifies Barbushe, a priest of a Dala Hill spirit, as the city's first settler.
-(Elizabeth Isichei notes that the description of Barbushe is similar to those of Sao people.)
+The hill was named after a man who built a house on it.
+He lived there with his wives and children.
+His oldest son, Garageje, was the great-grandfather of Barbushe, the most well-known pagan high priest of Dala.
+Barbushe was a great hunter who 'slew elephants with his stick and carried them on his head about nine miles.'
+He was the chief priest of Tsumburbura, the deity of Kano.
+Elizabeth Isichei notes that the description of Barbushe is similar to those of Sao people.

-Early monarchs

-According to the Kano Chronicle, Bagauda, a grandson of the mythical hero Bayajidda, became the first Hausa king of Kano in 999, reigning until 1063.

-His grandson Gijimasu (1095–1134), the third king, began building city walls at the foot of Dala Hill, and Gijimasu's son, Tsaraki (1136–1194), the fifth king, completed them during his reign.

-The Bagauda family steadily extended the kingdom through conquest of nearby communities.
-They established numerous sub-rulers, with titles starting with "Dan", of which the most important was Dan Iya.

-Ali Yaji

-Ali Yaji (1349–85) presided over the introduction of the Abrahamic religions in Kano.
-He brought in holy men from Wangara, presumably Mali.
-He extended Kano's reach and launched an unsuccessful expedition into the Kwarafa region.
-He became the last king of Kano when, in the 1350s, after conquering Rano and Santolo, he made Islam the state religion and proclaimed an end to the kingdom.
-Kano from then on became an Islamic sultanate and its leaders took on the title of Sultan.